acenet-arc/cpp_as_a_second_language/_episodes/constructors_and_destructors.md

   b.display();
 }
 ~~~
-Here we have added the desctructor `~Vector()` which deallocates the memory allocated by the constructor.
+Here we have added the destructor `~Vector()` which deallocates the memory allocated by the constructor.
 We no longer need to worry about allocating and deallocating memory where we create our vector objects, it happens automatically when we declare them and when they go out of scope.
 ~~~
 $ g++ destructor.cpp -o destructor
 $ ./destructor